osrf/gazebo_design/physics_presets/physics_presets.md

 `PresetManager` parses the world SDF and collects all of the physics blocks in a map for easy and fast access.
 Its data members will include a map structure to store all known preset profiles and a pointer to the `PhysicsEngine` for its world.

-For the sake of cleaner code, a Preset class will also be introduced.
+For the sake of cleaner code, a `Preset` class will also be introduced.
 This abstraction helps reduce the complexity of managing individual physics profiles.
-However, the Preset class is not visible to the user, since the PresetManager interface should be adequate for their purposes.
-Preset is merely an internal convenience for PresetManager.
+However, the `Preset` class is not visible to the user, since the `PresetManager` interface should be adequate for their purposes. `Preset` is merely an internal convenience for `PresetManager`.

-PresetManager provides an interface for loading and saving physics profiles as SDF.
+`PresetManager` provides an interface for loading and saving physics profiles as SDF.
 However, the process of choosing, opening, and reading/writing a file is up to the user.
-Thus, PresetManager receives `sdf::Element` pointers as input, stores them, modifies them, and outputs them to the user.
+Thus, `PresetManager` receives `sdf::Element` pointers as input, stores them, modifies them, and outputs them to the user.
 The user decides where the load the SDF from and how to save it (insert it into an existing world file, create a new world file, etc.).

 ### Interfaces